UKPLab/sentence-transformers/README.md

 train_loss = losses.SoftmaxLoss(model=model, sentence_embedding_dimension=model.get_sentence_embedding_dimension(), num_labels=train_num_labels)
 ```

-The `NLIDataReader` reads the AllNLI dataset and we generate a dataload that is suitable for training the Sentence Transformer model.
+The `NLIDataReader` reads the AllNLI dataset and we generate a dataloader that is suitable for training the Sentence Transformer model.
 As training loss, we use a Softmax Classifier.

 Next, we also specify a dev-set.
-The dev-set is used to evaluate the sentence embeddings model on some unseen data.
+The dev-set is used to evaluate the sentence embedding model on some unseen data.
 Note, the dev-set can be any data, in this case, we evaluate on the dev-set of the STS benchmark dataset.
 The `evaluator` computes the performance metric, in this case, the cosine-similarity between sentence embeddings are computed and the Spearman-correlation to the gold scores is computed.

 ```
 sts_reader = STSDataReader('datasets/stsbenchmark')